Dominican Republic - Country Commercial Guide

 Specific to cloud services, it is important to show potential customers that their data is safe, confidential, and encrypted.
 Some companies may still want to have a physical means of storage at their premises and only use the cloud for non-sensitive data.

-The three most important factors in selling computer hardware and peripherals in Dominican Republic are price, service support, and timely supply of spare parts.
+The three most important factors for selling computer hardware and peripherals in Dominican Republic are price, service support, and timely supply of spare parts.

 U.S. manufacturers of computers and peripherals interested in the Dominican market need a competent local agent, distributor, or representative unless they plan to open their own branch office or subsidiary.
 A good agent should be able to provide technical assistance and local servicing, and be well acquainted with local political dynamics and business customs.

-Due to the Covid-19 crisis, many companies and schools implemented teleworking, virtual conferences, and virtual classrooms, which are still being utilized to a degree.
+Due to the COVID-19 pandemic, many companies and schools implemented teleworking, virtual conferences, and virtual classrooms, which are still being utilized to a degree.
 Programs like Zoom, GoToMeetings, and Microsoft Teams are widely used in the country.

 Connectivity